 NOVATO, Calif.--(BUSINESS WIRE)--

-Bancorp also provided the following highlights for the third quarter of 2017:
+Bancorp also provided the following highlights in the third quarter of 2018:

-- Total deposits increased $50.4 million in the third quarter to $1,891.0 million.
-Non-interest bearing deposits represented 48.9% of total deposits and the cost of total deposits for the quarter was 0.07%, up one basis point from last quarter and down one basis point from last year.
+- Total deposits increased $75.1 million in the third quarter to $2,212.8 million.
+Non-interest bearing deposits represented 50.2% of total deposits versus 49.5% last quarter.
+The cost of total deposits increased to 0.10% for the third quarter of 2018, compared to 0.08% for the prior quarter.

-- The Board of Directors declared a cash dividend of $0.29 per share on October 20, 2017.
-This represents the 50th consecutive quarterly dividend paid by Bank of Marin Bancorp.
-The dividend is payable on November 10, 2017, to shareholders of record at the close of business on November 3, 2017.
+- The Board of Directors declared a cash dividend of $0.35 per share, a $0.03 increase from the prior quarter.
+This represents the 54th consecutive quarterly dividend paid by Bank of Marin Bancorp.
+The dividend is payable on November 8, 2018, to shareholders of record at the close of business on November 1, 2018.

 Loans and Credit Quality

-Net interest income totaled $54.7 million in the first nine months of 2017, compared to $55.2 million for the same period in 2016.
-The $472 thousand decline was driven by the decrease in acquired loan income and the interest recovery mentioned above, partially offset by a $78.2 million increase in average earning assets compared to the same period in 2016.
-Additionally, higher yields on investment securities and interest-earning cash, a decline in the cost of funds and the upward repricing of variable rate loans positively impacted net interest income.
+Net interest income totaled $68.3 million in the nine months ended September 30, 2018, compared to $54.7 million for the same period in 2017.
+The $13.6 million increase primarily relates to a $367.3 million increase in average earning assets compared to 2017.
+Additionally, higher yields on investment securities, interest-bearing cash, and loans positively impacted interest income.

 As our acquired loans from prior acquisitions continue to pay off, we expect the accretion on these loans to continue to decline.
 Accretion and gains on payoffs of purchased loans recorded to interest income were as follows: